Striving to Know, Embrace, and Share Christ in a Loving Community. Come Join Us!

 If you or your child are preparing for baptism, it is expected that you:

 Sponsors or godparents must be baptized Christians.
 In the baptismal rite, sponsors are asked to renounce evil, turn to Christ, proclaim the ancient Christian faith in the words of the Apostle’s Creed, and make baptismal vows along with or on behalf of the person baptized.
 Baptismal sponsors or godparents are expected to be regular members of a Christian community, worshipping with that community, and committed to regular prayer and spiritual growth.

 Baptism is administered within the context of the primary worship service of the Church, namely, the Holy Eucharist.
 In the past, baptism was often done privately, outside of the context of worship, but the true meaning of baptism as an entrance into the Body of Christ requires that we truly bring someone into the Church while the Church is assembled.

 Because we baptize in the context of regular Sunday worship, baptisms are best done at certain times of the year.
 Four times of the year are regularly set aside for baptisms, and these are all days of special connection to the themes of baptism and discipleship:

-Other dates may be possible; please contact the church office to inquire.
+Other dates may be possible.
+To make arrangements, please contact the church office.